 Elm is a beautifully warm, brown-coloured wood, high in grain and showcasing a distinctive “partridge-breast” figure.
 Today, it is most frequently used for furniture, boasting an attractive and pleasing natural or waney edge that adds a touch of organic elegance to any piece.

 What sets Elm apart is its unique qualities that make it perfectly suited for a variety of specialist applications.
 Known for its durability, especially when submerged in water or placed below ground level, Elm can last almost indefinitely.
 This makes it an ideal choice for constructing fish ladders, sluice gates, and other submerged structures.

 Historically, the durability of Elm led to its use in coffin construction.
 Additionally, large Elm trunks were hollowed out and driven together to form underground pipes beneath major cities.
 Some of these ancient Elm pipes are still being discovered today, even after 250 years underground.

-Another unusual quality of elm is its “unsplittability” caused by a stepped pattern of its wood fibres.
-This makes it ideal for chair seats (when the legs are driven in most other woods would split) and projects that require end-grain nail holding capacity such as the transoms for clinker-built boats.
-This useful property led to the traditional use of elm in wheel hubs and sledgehammers.
+Another intriguing property of Elm is its “unsplittability”, a result of its stepped pattern of wood fibres.
+This unique characteristic makes it perfect for chair seats and projects requiring end-grain nail holding capacity, such as the transoms for clinker-built boats.
+Due to this valuable trait, Elm was traditionally used in wheel hubs and sledgehammers.